 In terms of safety and working conditions, the highest indicator values are observed in Poland and Slovakia, and the worst in the Czech Republic.
 It is worth emphasizing that in Poland the greatest improvement in the WEP assessment in the dimension of safety and working conditions is clearly visible, especially in the years 2010-2013, while in the case of Hungary and Slovakia the WEP values in this dimension remain at a similar level (around the median plus/minus one quarter deviation).

-CHART 51.
-Total WEP assessment for the area of labour protection and security in the Dimension of safety and working conditions in Poland, the Czech Republic, Slovakia, and Hungary in the years 2008-2022
+CHART 42.
+Total WEP assessment for the area of labour protection and security in the dimension of labour market participation in Poland, the Czech Republic, Slovakia, and Hungary in the years 2008-2022